Happy St. Patrick’s Day!

 4. In a small bowl, whisk together the liquid ingredients (broth, red wine (optional), thyme, and flour).
 Add this liquid mixture to the vegetables in the skillet and stir well.
 Add your salt and pepper to taste.
 Cook for another 5-10 minutes or so until thickened.
 Season to taste.

 5. Scoop vegetable mixture into casserole dish.
 Spread on the mashed potato mixture and garnish with paprika, ground pepper, and Thyme.
 Bake at 425F for about 35 minutes, or until golden and bubbly.
 Allow to cool for at least 10 minutes before serving.
 Mixture will be very hot in the middle so be careful!
-I suggest serving this with homemade vegan gravy.
+I suggest serving this with All-Purpose Vegan Gravy.
 Makes 6 generous servings.

 I adapted this recipe from the lovely Gena over at Choosing Raw.
 Her version is a bit different than mine, using mushrooms, so be sure to check out her recipe too!
 I didn’t have any mushrooms on hand (grocery store was out of them!), so I made do without.